Syracuse Hancock International Airport Coronavirus (COVID-19) Information

 New York State Travel Restrictions

-As of October 31, 2020, the New York State Department of Health no longer requires a mandatory 14-day quarantine for travelers arriving from states on a quarantine list.
-Instead, travelers from most states and territories must present proof that they have tested negative for the novel coronavirus within three days of arriving to New York State.
+For those who are not yet fully vaccinated, travelers from most states and territories must present proof that they have tested negative for the novel coronavirus within three days of arriving to New York State.
 Then, travelers must quarantine for three days upon arrival to New York, then take a test on the fourth day.
 If that test is also negative, the traveler is released from quarantine.
 If the test is positive, then they must remain in quarantine.

 Want to avoid filling out the New York State Traveler Health Form paperwork at the gate upon arrival into SYR?
 Fill it out here!